veggiespam/ImageLocationScanner/README.md

   like dating or children-only social networking sites.
 How pervasive is the issue on sensitive websites?
 * White paper with better examples of "how to fix".

+## ZAP and Burp
+* Migrate ILS to the new Burp Montoya API from current Burp legacy API
+* Get the ZAP version into the mainline build; at beta now, we need:
+	1. Add i18n support, including a few translations.
+	2. Custom wiki page on ZAP website.
+	3. Dynamic Load() and Unload() -- is this required for passive scanners.
+	4. Help file integration.
 * For unit tests inside of the ZAP integration, add more test images for various cameras and location exposure, maybe a loop checking for this.
 * For unit tests inside of the ZAP integration, create a test which uses different content types.

-Keywords: Infosec, Burp, ZAP, Audit, Information Exposure, Vulnerability, GPS, Exif, IPTC, PII, OpSec
+Keywords: Infosec, Burp, ZAP, Audit, Information Exposure, Vulnerability, GPS, Exif, IPTC, PII, OpSec, Privacy

 <!--
 vim: sw=4 ts=4 sts=4 spell noexpandtab